rubyonjets/jets/README.md

 end
 ```

-Jets creates Lambda functions for the public methods in your controller.
+Jets creates Lambda functions each the public method in your controller.
 You deploy the code with:

 ```sh
 jets deploy
 ```

-After deployment, you can test the Lambda functions with the AWS Lambda console or CLI.
+After deployment, you can test the Lambda functions with the AWS Lambda console or the CLI.

 ### AWS Lambda Console test